CTRI ACHIEVE

 • Two-eyed seeing perspective: Both programs integrate Mi’kmaq Elder Albert Marshall’s concept of two-eyed seeing, blending Indigenous and Western understandings of mental health support.

-• Co-facilitation: Programs are led by both Indigenous and non-Indigenous facilitators, offering a balanced, reciprocal learning environment.
+• Co-facilitation: Programs are led by both Indigenous and non-Indigenous facilitators, offering a balanced learning environment.

 • Relational and reciprocal learning: You’ll be invited into a space of mutual support, where learning is rooted in relationship, story, and shared experience.